 Student Academic Record Policies

 Official transcripts for Oberlin students contain a record of all coursework completed at Oberlin College or while on an Oberlin-sponsored program (Currently The Danenberg Oberlin-in-London Program and Oberlin-in-Italy program).
 Advanced Placement, International Baccalaureate credit, and credit from successful completion of approved liberal arts courses taken at a college while enrolled in high school will count toward courses/credits within the pre-matriculation limit.
 Work transferred to Oberlin including that taken on an Academic Leave is recorded on the Oberlin transcript but grades are neither recorded nor reflected in the GPA.
-Work completed on an Academic Leave does not count as post-matriculation transfer credit as long as it satisfies the requirements listed in the section Academic Leave of Absence.
+Work completed on an Academic Leave does not count as post-matriculation transfer credit as long as it satisfies the requirements listed in the Other Off-Campus Study Options section on the Academic Opportunities page .

-Transcripts are available from https://iwantmytranscript.com/oberlin.
+Official transcripts are available to order.
 The first request requires completion of a Consent Form.
-More information is available at: http://new.oberlin.edu/office/registrar/transcripts/.
 Certain types of record holds may prevent the release of a transcript.

 At the beginning of the semester, all students must confirm they have returned to campus by enrolling in the web-based student record system via Oberview.
 Enrollment is a separate process from course registration.
 Students who do not enroll by the deadline will be withdrawn.
 In order to enroll, students must first resolve any outstanding obligations, including an unpaid bill, an overdue library book, or a required meeting with a dean.